Reaching for Inclusive Democracy 1990-Today

 During this time, NWF retained its long-term state and regional approach with a strong emphasis in the South (from Mississippi to Kentucky), and the West, with a concentration on California, the 7th largest economy in the world.
 Our two-fold goal: local victories through increasingly powerful organizations, and movement nationally toward critical mass to challenge the power of the Conservative assault on progressive public policy.

-Staying true to our heritage, we continue to support local community activists and leverage our position in philanthropy to pool resources towards justice and equality.
+Staying true to our heritage, we continue to support local community activists and encourage philanthropic partners to make grants and long-term commitments in a similar fashion.